 Assistant Chief Draughtsman in the '70s and '80s

-Ralph (James) Tucker joined Fielding & Platt as an apprentice in the early 1940s.
-He worked in the drawing office as a draughtsman and amongst his memorabilia was found an insignificant Drawing No. 2821/2/M with his initials RJT, and dated 4 Nov.
+Ralph (James) Tucker joined Fielding & Platt as an apprentice in 1939.
+He worked on the shop floor prior to entering the drawing office as a draughtsman and amongst his memorabilia was found an insignificant Drawing No. 2821/2/M with his initials RJT, and dated 4 Nov.
 1944 (from this the writer surmises that this could have been his first drawing!!).